'They took him!' Gay married couple torn apart by ICE

 “We did everything right,” Matt said.
 “We followed the law, built a life, got married, had a clear pathway to citizenship.
 And now my whole life is on pause.
 If someone wants to understand this, imagine someone coming in and kidnapping the person you love most—taking away all your control.
 That’s what this feels like.”

-Alan remains in detention in Natchez while legal challenges move forward.
+Allan remains in detention in Natchez while legal challenges move forward.
 Throughout his time in custody, detainees have reported being pressured to accept voluntary deportation, often being told they are burdens to their families.
-Despite the mounting legal and emotional toll, Alan continues to fight his case from inside detention, while his family and community advocate for his release on the outside.
+Despite the mounting legal and emotional toll, Allan continues to fight his case from inside detention, while his family and community advocate for his release on the outside.

 The couple has set up a Go-Fund-Me to help with the financial costs of this ongoing situation.